greenelab/DAPS/README.md

 ----------------

-This work is supported by the Commonwealth Universal Research Enhancement (CURE) Program gratn from the Pennsylvania Department of Health as well as the Gordon and Betty Moore Foundation's Data-Driven Discovery Initiative through Grant GBMF4552 to C.S.G.
+This work is supported by the Commonwealth Universal Research Enhancement (CURE) Program grant from the Pennsylvania Department of Health as well as the Gordon and Betty Moore Foundation's Data-Driven Discovery Initiative through Grant GBMF4552 to C.S.G.